OctopusDeploy/docs/src/pages/docs/support/log-files.md

     <logger name="Halibut" minlevel="Info" writeTo="octopus-log-file" />
 ```

 The `minlevel` attribute is most useful for configuring the logging level.
-Change this value to `Trace` and set `OCTOPUS__Logging__File__LogEventLevel` environment variable to `Verbose` to gather more information.
+Change this value to `Trace` to gather more information.

-The Octopus process will automatically switch to the new logging level as soon as the file is saved.
+Finally, change the minimum Halibut log level value by setting the environment variable `OCTOPUS__Logging__Context__Halibut__LogEventLevel` to `Verbose`.
+This ensures all logs from Halibut will be processed by Octopus Server.

+This process requires a server restart in order to apply the changes to the environment variables.

 :::div{.warning}
 **Don&#39;t forget to reset your changes**